Mein politischer Blog:

-Besides, Claus Volko is also the founder and president of Prudentia High IQ Society and Generation Y Computer Scientists as well as the maintainer of the website 21st Century Headlines.
+Besides, Claus Volko is also the founder and president of Prudentia High IQ Society and Generation Y Computer Scientists as well as the founder and maintainer of the website 21st Century Headlines.

 The first thing I was interested in was computer games.
 I got my first computer, a Commodore 64, when I was five years old.
 Afterwards, I got a couple of video game consoles.
 I was first most fascinated by platform games such as Sonic the Hedgehog, but with time, adventure and role-playing games became my favourite genre.
 I especially loved Shining Force, Landstalker, Soleil, Zelda - A Link to the Past, and Terranigma.